Imkerix/homestuff/README.md

 homestuff
 =========
-This is just a repo with stuff i try something like a personal playground if i write some serious projekt it wont be in this repo!
+This is just a repo with stuff i try for me of for school.
+It´s something like a personal playground, and only claims to be finished if i send a link to you.
+Otherwise all serious projekt wont be in this repo!